Lizzo changes lyrics to ‘Grrrls’ after criticism of ableist slur

-The 34-year-old has removed the word “spaz” from the song “Grrrls” off of her upcoming “Special” album.
+The 34-year-old has removed the word “spaz” from the song “Grrrls” from her upcoming “Special” album.

 Disability advocates say the term is seen as a slur in the disability community, especially for those with spastic diplegia, according to Variety.